ssleal10/IBIO4490/01-Linux/Readme.md

 7. Crop all images to make them square (256x256) and save them in a different folder.
 Tip: do not forget about  [imagemagick](http://www.imagemagick.org/script/index.php).

 This process was done executing the script ./resize.txt.
 This script creates a folder called "resized" in the current directory and reads every imagen in the folder using a "for" command.
 Then, every image is strictly converted(using !) to the size 256x256 and the is saved into the "resized" folder.
-THe conversion was done with a -quality of 100.
+The conversion was done with a -quality of 100.

 ![](https://i.imgur.com/MmzLzjs.png)